weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/setup.md

 In this tutorial you will create and install a simple profile onto your Kubernetes cluster using various GitOps tools.

-_If you are not interested in writing profiles, just installing them, please skip ahead to the relevant section once you have set up your environment._
+_If you are only interested in **installing** profiles, not writing them, please skip ahead to the relevant section once you have set up your environment._

+_If you are only interested in **writing** profiles, not installing them, you can skip the environment setup steps._

 ------------------